-The compounded effects of years of rates caps, three years of COVID-19, and the October flood event, has had an impact on Council's overall financial position.
-In not passing through the maximum rate increase Council has recognised the challenges many in our community are also facing.
+The delivery of the Budget is a balancing act each year.
+While the compounded effects of years of rates caps, three years of COVID-19, and the October 2022 flood event, have had an impact on Council's overall financial position, in not passing through the maximum rate increase Council also recognises the challenges many in our community are also facing.